Swim for Hope

 Katy Sexton MBE, Swim for Hope Ambassador

-Be inspired by Olympic and World Champion Swimmer Katy Sexton MBE, who’s sister Kelly Lee was sadly diagnosed with a brain tumour in 2007.
+Be inspired by Olympic and World Champion Swimmer Katy Sexton MBE, whose sister Kelly Lee was sadly diagnosed with a brain tumour in 2007.
 “I’m proud to be supporting Brain Tumour Research’s Swim for Hope in October after my sister, Kelly Lee, was diagnosed with a brain tumour eleven years ago.
-I’ll be hosting a swimming event at each of my swimming schools, Katy Sexton Sport and Fitness, at Mill Rythe Junior School and Barncroft Primary School both in Hampshire.
-Brain tumours kill more children and adults under the age of 40 each year than any other cancer, yet just 1% of the national spend on cancer research has been allocated to this devastating disease.
+Brain tumours kill more children and adults under the age of 40 each year than any other cancer, yet historically just 1% of the national spend on cancer research has been allocated to this devastating disease.
 Join me in funding the fight and host your own swimming event.”